forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Detect Metabolism of Viruses
 Coronaviruses produce temporary RNA similar to mRNA of DNA based life forms can be detected by [PCR-Tests](#pcr-test).
-This RNA is not packaged into virions and therefore decays quickly and therefore can be used to detect a running metabolism of coronaviruses.
+This RNA is *not* packaged into virions and therefore is degraded quickly and therefore can be used to detect a running metabolism of coronaviruses.

 ## Methods to Indirectly Detect Viruses